-One way to experiment with home library ideas is to use the books themselves as a styling tool–a method that some find aesthetically pleasing is to turn all the books around so that the spines face the wall, which makes the books all have the same neutral, white or beige tone.
+One way to experiment with home library ideas is to use the books themselves as a styling tool.
+A method that some find aesthetically pleasing is to turn all the books around so that the spines face the wall.
+This makes the books all have the same neutral, white or beige tone.

-It definitely gives a striking and cohesive appearance, but book purists are often outraged at the idea because the emphasis is taken away from the individuality and the purpose of books (how, they ask, do you find a specific book?
+It definitely gives a striking and cohesive appearance.
+But book purists are often outraged at the idea.
+The emphasis is taken away from the individuality and the purpose of books (how, they ask, do you find a specific book?
 Or is it lucky dip?)

 15. Keep it simple